reasnovynt/skorboard/README.md

 # Skorboard

-Skorboard is a static application for calculating multi-game scores with an easy-to-use interface.
+Skorboard is a static application for calculating multi-game scores with an easy-to-use interface using Vite + ReactJS.

 ## Showcase